Jammu and Kashmir Government is committed to

 ministerial staff to carry out the day to day working in the Directorate.

-The Deputy Director (Administration) provides assistance to the Director,
+The Joint Director (Administration) provides assistance to the Director,

 Rural Development in all the Administrative matters.
 The assistance is